125th

 Help Shape the Next 125 Years

-At a time when funding for the arts and humanities is under increasing pressure, BSR residencies are more vital than ever.
+At a time when funding for the arts and humanities is under increasing pressure, the work of the BSR is more vital than ever.
 We provide the conditions for creative and academic work that addresses urgent global questions — from urbanism and sustainability to cultural identity, dialogue, and diplomacy.

 Why Your Support Matters